-Dr. Oscar Barbarin is Chair and Professor of the African American Studies Department, University of Maryland, College Park.
+Dr. Oscar Barbarin is Professor of the African American Studies Department, University of Maryland, College Park.

 Dr. Barbarin is the former Lila L. and Douglas J. Hertz Endowed Chair, Dept. of Psychology, Tulane University.
 He earned a Ph.D. in clinical psychology at Rutgers University in 1975.
 He has served on the faculties of the Universities of Maryland, Michigan and North Carolina.